Fashion Marketing Directors

 |Experience||Varies by position and employer, but can include 3-5 years of professional experience|

-Sources: Job postings from employers (November 2012), O*NET Online
+Sources: U.S. Bureau of Labor Statistics, Job postings from employers (November 2012), O*NET Online

-- Complete an internship.
+Complete an internship.
 Internships are recommended for fashion marketing directors.
-These experiences allow a prospective fashion marketing director to see what the industry is like at the entry-level.
+These experiences allow prospective fashion marketing directors to see what the industry is like at the entry-level.

-Some employers may prefer that applicants have a master's degree.
+Some employers may prefer applicants with a master's degree.
 A Master in Business Administration (MBA) with a concentration in marketing is one option to consider.
-Many schools also offer programs in fashion marketing and management.
-These majors can provide an excellent combination of business and fashion experience.
-A fashion marketing director graduating from one of these programs understands how to properly market products or services in the fashion industry.
+Many schools also offer graduate programs in fashion marketing and management.
+These programs can provide students with an excellent combination of business and fashion experience and teach them how to properly market products or services in the fashion industry.